goldman-gp-ebi/BOSS-RUNS/README.md

 ## Installation

+In parallel to BOSS-RUNS, a modified version of readfish needs to be set up, which is available at: [readfish for BOSS-RUNS](https://github.com/LooseLab/readfish/tree/BossRuns/V0.0.1).

+Please follow the instructions of the readfish repository for installation instructions.

-Clone this repository:
+Then clone this repository:

 `git clone https://github.com/goldman-gp-ebi/BOSS-RUNS.git`

+If you want to run BOSS-RUNS in the same environment used for readfish you simply need to install a few additional dependencies:

+`pip install numba natsort scipy`

-Install a conda environment incl. required dependencies using the provided `yaml` file
+Alternatively, BOSS-RUNS can be run in a separate conda environment.
+The required dependencies can be installed using the provided `yaml` file

 `conda env create -f environment.yml`

-Activate the environment:
+To activate the environment:

 `conda activate bossruns`

-In parallel, a modified version of readfish needs to be set up, available at: [readfish for BOSS-RUNS](https://github.com/LooseLab/readfish/tree/BossRuns/V0.0.1).

-Please follow the instructions of the readfish repository for installation.

 ## Usage